sanderboer/typst-pagemaker/README.md

 :END:
 ```
 Notes:
-- For problematic PDFs with MuchPDF, run the CLI with `--sanitize-pdfs`.
+- For problematic PDFs, run the CLI with `--sanitize-pdfs` (legacy MuchPDF path is deprecated and optional).
 - If sanitization still fails, the first requested page is auto-converted to SVG (preferred) or PNG and embedded as an image.
 - Fallback assets are written under `export_dir/assets/pdf-fallbacks/` and linked in the generated Typst.